misiektoja/spotify_profile_monitor/README.md

 Email and webhook delivery are independent.
 A failure in one channel does not stop the other channel.

+Webhook requests do not follow redirects, so `WEBHOOK_HEADERS` credentials and alert content can never be handed to a host you did not configure.
+If your destination answers with a redirect, delivery fails with a message telling you to save the final URL.
+Save it with `--set-webhook-url` then confirm with `--send-test-webhook`.

 <a id="storing-secrets"></a>
 ### Storing Secrets